ReubenUKGB/black-ops-one-zombies-ee-patches/README.md

 # Black Ops 1: Zombies EE Patches (Legacy Mod)

+**Note:** This version of the mod works with the vanilla version of the game without the need of Game_Mod or Plutonium to load it.

+**Optional:** Compile from source using Call of Duty: Black Ops - Mod Tools (BETA): steam://install/42740

 **What this mod does:**
 - Enables the ability to complete the Easter eggs in solo or with any amount of players
 - No Easter egg steps are skipped